 - Use a firewall to assist in blocking dangerous programs, viruses or spyware before they infiltrate your system.

-- Avoid accessing unwanted website that may lead to drive-by download attack.
+- Avoid accessing unwanted websites that may lead to drive-by download attack.

 - While using third party computers or mobiles for browsing, use the private/incognito mode.